sourcegraph/handbook/content/departments/tech-ops/tools/Okta/okta-activation-steps.md

 Your new account is now available in the Okta Verify app.

-## Second: enroll your laptop to Workspace One
+## Second: Make sure your device is enrolled in Jamf

-After setting up your Okta password you then need to enroll your Sourcegraph laptop in our endpoint management system, Workspace One.
-To install WS1 on your device navigate to [getwsone.com](https://getwsone.com) and once that installs you can sign in with your newly created Okta credentials to register your device.
-More info on this can be found [here](../endpoint-antivirus.md#what-is-workspace-one).
+After setting up your Okta password you may need to enroll your Sourcegraph laptop in our endpoint management system, Jamf.
+If your device was purchased by Sourcegraph, when booting up your machine you will be prompted with a Remote Management screen.
+This will kick off the Jamf enrollment process and no further action is needed.

+If you have purchased and expensed your Sourcegraph Laptop, you will need to reach out in the #it-tech-ops Slack channel to get an email invitation to join Jamf.

 ## Third: open the Okta Dashboard